Hugo Stinnes: Building a conglomerate

 Since its founding in 1898, Stinnes had been on the Board of Directors of the Rheinisch-Westfälisches Elektrizitätswerk Aktiengesellschaft (RWE).
 He envisioned creating steam using the coal from his mines, to drive turbines for electricity production.
 As soon as Stinnes recognized RWE's potential he and steel magnate Fritz Thyssen bought shares to become the majority shareholder.
 The reason for RWE's rapid growth were the permits provided by the communities.
 However, since these concessions were time-limited, he chose to make the communities permanent shareholders, and gave each mayor a car.

 During the First World War

-Before World War I, he was the possessor of a significant fortune which was vaguely estimated at several million pounds.
-He was a director of many of the largest industrial and mining companies of Westphalia, the Rhineland and Luxembourg.
+Before World War I, he was a director for many of the largest industrial and mining companies of Westphalia, the Rhineland and Luxembourg.
 Business interests of this magnitude were constantly expanding, and he became interested in numerous subsidiary enterprises, such as tramways and the supply of electric power and light.
-He was always engaged in founding new companies or amalgamating existing ones.
+He was also engaged in founding new companies or amalgamating existing ones.
 Stinnes managed to maintain an extensive and even a detailed knowledge of the working of all the companies in which he was engaged and, in all of them, to exact zealous and conscientious work from his business subordinates.
 The secret of his success was vertical integration and an essential unity of direction and coordination of aims in all branches of his enterprises.